List of power stations in Ethiopia: Solar

-There are around 40,000 small off-grid Solar Home Stations mainly for households delivering between 25–100 W each.
+There are around 40,000 small off-grid Solar Home Stations mainly for households delivering between 25 and 100 W each.
 For 2020 it is planned to have 400,000 of them.
 In addition, a large amount of solar lanterns are in operation, up to 3,600,000 are planned for 2020 for providing lighting in places in need for it.
 A double-digit number of private initiatives in Ethiopia is funded with US$100,000 each through the Power Africa and The Off-Grid Energy Challenge of the U.S. African Development Foundation.
 The single largest one is a 12 kW solar installation.

 Remarkable is a hybrid photovoltaics system buffered by a battery which allows to deliver 160 kW.
 This system is built for Wolisso Hospital, one of the largest hospitals in Ethiopia to have an always reliable source of electrical power at a rated voltage due to its high-level medicine infrastructure and sensitive instruments and other equipment.